RangerMauve/discovery-swarm-stream/README.md

 If two clients are discovering the same key, the proxy can connect them to each other

-All discovery-proxies can make themselves discoverable so that clients can find more proxies.

 Requires:

 - ES6 classes
 - Arrow functions
 - Weak Sets (server only)

 **THIS IS A WORK IN PROGRESS!
-NOTHING TO SEE HERE.**
+Please report any bugs you encounter in the issue tracker.**

-## (Dream) Example
+## Example

 ```javascript
 // On a server